 Senior Lead Adviser, Venturi Wealth Management

 Chris Creed is a Senior Lead Adviser for Venturi Wealth Management.
 Chris partners with new clients to organize, plan and manage all aspects of their family's financial life.
-As a Certified Financial Planner® professional, Chris creates customized wealth planning strategies unique to highly affluent clients.
+As a Certified Financial Planner® professional and a Certified Private Wealth Advisor®, Chris creates customized wealth planning strategies unique to highly affluent clients.